MapperInteractive/MapperInteractive.github.io/index.md

 ### Cite

 Mapper Interactive: A Toolbox for the Visual Exploration of High-Dimensional Data.
-Youjia Zhou, Yaodong Zhao, Lin Yan, Nathaniel Saul, Bei Wang.
+Youjia Zhou, Yaodong Zhao, Bei Wang.
 2020.

 ### Video